 Make sure to update who your trustee or designated agent will be.
 This person will have your life in their hands.

 Consult a Professional With Trust and Estate Planning

-Families, even young ones, should work with estate planning lawyers.
+Families, even young ones, should work with LA estate planning lawyer.
 Not only would child care be a major concern, but financial planning as well.

 Naming someone in a will won’t override a beneficiary.
 How is that for food for thought?

 Estate planning has plenty of loopholes.
 Many of which may prevent a gift from being presented to whom you intend.

 With more assets comes more paperwork.
 A lawyer would make it much easier to understand the world of legal jargon, after all, they went to school for it.

 Even after death, the government still wants its share.